In 1958, the Minnesota Landscape Arboretum was a little-known horticultural research station sitting on 160 acres of remote marshland.

 The Arboretum's Therapeutic Horticulture Program serves people of varying abilities in every stage of life via programs in the community and in the Clotilde Irvine Sensory Garden, where visitors can indulge their senses as they experience plants chosen for their fragrance, texture and form.
 By helping to connect people to plants and the earth, the internationally renowned Therapeutic Horticultural program promotes healing, self-esteem, pride, and socialization.

 The Arboretum's Adult Education Program provides rich opportunities for life-long learning, offering seminars, lectures and workshops in a variety of topics - from aromatherapy and handmade papermaking to prairie plant propagation, edible landscaping, butterfly gardening, and ecological landscape design.
-The Gardening School is a way for beginner gardeners, gardening enthusiasts and industry professionals to learn from expert instructors in the Midwest's largest and most spectacular outdoor classroom - the 1137 acres of the Minnesota Landscape Arboretum.
-The school offers seasonal classes so students can immediately apply what they've learned to their own garden.
+The gardening classes are a way for beginner gardeners, gardening enthusiasts and industry professionals to learn from expert instructors in the Midwest's largest and most spectacular outdoor classroom - the 1,200+ acres of the Minnesota Landscape Arboretum.
+The Arboretum offers seasonal classes so students can immediately apply what they've learned to their own garden.

 The heart of the Arboretum is its new Oswald Visitor Center, with its soaring McQuinn Great Hall, Reedy Gallery, MacMillan Auditorium, Wall Education Wing and Teaching Garden, and expanded gift store and restaurant.
 The Oswald Visitor Center is the formal entry point to the Arboretum's gardens and starting point for exploration of Arboretum grounds on foot, or by car, bike or tram.
 It is joined with the Snyder Building by an enclosed skyway, allowing both facilities to be used as one.